 ARTICLE 3: RECOGNITION

-3.01 The Employer, pursuant to the certification by the Manitoba Labour Board recognizes the University of Winnipeg Faculty Association as the exclusive bargaining agent for all Members of the Collegiate Unit of the Association as described in Certificate No. MLB 3634 dated the 5th day of October, 1981.
+3.01 The Employer, pursuant to the certification by the Manitoba Labour Board, recognizes the University of Winnipeg Faculty Association as the exclusive bargaining agent for all Members of the Collegiate Unit as described in Certificate No. MLB 3634 dated, the 5th day of October, 1981.

 ARTICLE 4: ACADEMIC FREEDOM